WeTransfer/unival/README.md

 will give the same response as the POST example, except that `is_create` will be set to `true`.

+## Translations

+If you have I18n enabled, and you have enabled translation introspection, you will receive the translation keys instead of the translated error strings.
+To set up translation introspection, make sure that the I18n backend you use supports introspection:

+    class << I18n.backend
+      include I18n::Backend::Metadata
+    end

 ## Concerns

 This approach is relatively insecure as it allows for probing.
 Use something like `Rack::Attack` to limit the number of